Quantifying the stellar ages of dynamically separated bulges and disks of CALIFA spiral galaxies: The population-orbit superposition method

-Since we are trying to probe the internal 3D age distribution constrained by the 2D age map with limited data quality like CALIFA, the age of stellar orbit $t_k$ may not be fully constrained by the data but affected by the starting values $t_k^{\rm start}$ in the Bayesian analysis.
-In the next section, we will discuss the effects of choosing different $\mu_k$ and $\sigma_k$.\\
+Because our aim is to probe the internal 3D age distribution constrained by the 2D age map with limited data quality such as CALIFA, the age of stellar orbit $t_k$ may not be fully constrained by the data, but may be affected by the starting values $t_k^{\rm start}$ in the Bayesian analysis.
+In the next section, we discuss the effects of choosing different $\mu_k$ and $\sigma_k$.\\